milanwiedemann/milanwiedemanncom/content/research.md

 During the course of my PhD I started to feel the superpowers of [R](https://cran.r-project.org/) :rocket: and have created some tools that make my life a bit easier, see [here](/software).
 The code for all of my software projects is available on [GitHub](https://github.com/milanwiedemann).

+## Psychopathology and resilience in young cancer survivors